Matheuss-oliveira/dataplex-postgresql-connector/README.md

 ### Details on the terraform script
-- Created infra
 - Simplifications
   - This project is using the same service account for different part of the process (push to artifact, running workflow, creating resources, etc...).
 It's possible to separate the process by detailing more the parameters and defining the roles/permissions on the terraform files
   - I'm also using the same buckets to store job dependencies, metadata staging files, etc...
 More segregation is possible
   - It's possible to have a bucket holding the jars dependencies (postresql driver), but in this project the container is downloading.
 This was done to simplify the architecture
   - The same region and project is being used for all the process.
-  - Some jobs, process and definitions are being set with default values (e.g.: job id, network and subnetworks, etc...)
+  - Some jobs, process and definitions are being set with default values (e.g.: job id, batch id etc...)
-- Caveats